mfukar/mfukar.github.com/_posts/2015-11-16-haskell-xv.md

 The last line is the meat of it, really: it computes the differences for all edges, under a numbering / permutation.
-There must be 0 duplicates in that list of differences, which is equivalent to requiring that all pairs of differences are not equal.
+There must be 0 duplicates in that list of differences, which is equivalent to requiring that all pairs of differences are not equal (as it appears on other solutions).

 ### Problem 93: An arithmetic puzzle